Doctor Doom: Fictional character biography

 During the confrontation between the Avengers and the X-Men, Doom allies with Magneto and others against Red Skull's Red Onslaught form.
-In an attempt to atone for past misdeeds, Doom absorbs the Scarlet Witch reality-altering powers and resurrects the dead Cassie Lang, whom he had accidentally killed.
-He subsequently makes a Faustian deal with an unspecified demon to resurrect Brother Voodoo.
-After returning to normal, Doom is taken into captivity for his initial killing of Lang.

-As the final Incursion approaches in the Secret Wars storyline, Doom usurps the power of the Beyonders with the aid of Doctor Strange and the Molecule Man.
+Doom usurps the power of the Beyonders with the aid of Doctor Strange and Molecule Man.
 He then creates a new Battleworld from the destroyed multiverse, claiming the role of God, and rewriting history to resurrect those he killed, while taking Sue as his wife and assigning roles to Franklin and Valeria.
 Ultimately, Reed and a group of survivors challenge Doom, and with Molecule Man's help, they restore the multiverse.
 Reed chooses to heal Doom's face using the Beyonder's power.

-In the All-New, All-Different Marvel, Doom returns to Latveria and saves Tony Stark by using a sonic attack to incapacitate a group of rebels.
-He tells Tony he's a new man and gives him one of the Wands of Watoomb for protection against Madame Masque.
-When more rebels arrive, Doom teleports Iron Man to the Bronx Zoo, then to the Jackpot Club in Chicago to confront a Masque.
-Realizing she is demonically possessed, Doom has Tony trap her in the Iron Man armor while he exorcises the demon.
-He disappears before Tony regains consciousness, then later interrupts Tony's breakfast date with Amara to prove he has changed, but Tony remains distrustful and Doom leaves again, not without a little smooch though.
+Doom returns to Latveria and saves Tony Stark incapacitating a group of rebels by means of a sonic attack.
+He tells Tony he is a new man and gives him the Wand of Watoomb for protection against Madame Masque.
+When more rebels arrive, Doom teleports Iron Man to the Bronx Zoo, then to the Jackpot Club in Chicago to confront Masque.
+Realizing that Masque is demonically possessed, Doom has Tony trap Masque in the Iron Man armor while he exorcises the demon.
+He disappears before Tony regains consciousness, then later interrupts Tony's breakfast date with Amara to prove he has changed, but Tony remains distrustful and Doom leaves again.

-After Tony Stark's defeat by Captain Marvel in Civil War II, Doom discovers his calling to heal the world, reflecting on his dissatisfaction as a god.
+After Tony Stark's defeat by Captain Marvel, Doom discovers his calling to heal the world, reflecting on his dissatisfaction as a god.
 Inspired by Stark, he establishes Stark's legacy, fights for his brand of justice as the third Iron Man, and later conflicts with Mephisto disguised as Maker.
-Doom joins the Avengers and conceives a child with Dr. Amara Perera, prompting a group of villains led by the Hood to target him.
+Doom joins the Avengers and conceives a child with Amara Perera, prompting a group of villains led by the Hood to target him.
 The final battle occurs when the Hood tries to take over Stark Industries, leading to a confrontation between Doom and the Hood, during which Doom's face is severely burned by a demon.
 After the villains' defeat, Victor retreats to the ruins of Castle Doom.

 A young woman named Zora Vokuvic breaks into Castle Doom, demanding to see Doctor Doom and insisting that Latveria needs its leader back amid turmoil.
-Initially resistant, Doom is persuaded when Zora hands him his iconic mask, prompting him to venture out and quell the civil war, vowing to restore the nation with his own strength.
+Initially resistant, Doom is persuaded when Zora hands him his mask, prompting him to venture out and quell the civil war, vowing to restore the nation with his own strength.